FOSSEE/st-scripts/tuples/script.rst

     a
     b

-Moreover this type of behaviour is straight forward and what you would expect should happen naturally.
+Moreover this type of behaviour is something that feels natural and you'd expect to happen.

 This is possible because of the immutability of tuples.
 This process is called tuple packing and unpacking.